Publishing MATLAB files for class

 To format your script file, use the exampleFile.m file or another template file you may be given specific to that assignment or project.
 The example file named exampleFile.m can be found at:

 The published page can be seen at:

 Remember, these files are SCRIPT files with the comments formatted a special way.
 I am not going into details of the formatting (go to Publishing 2 page for more details and examples of this).
 Here are 2 examples of the same script but one is "publishable" and the other is an ordinary SCRIPT file:

 Basic2DPlotExample2Web.m (publishable version)

-NOTE: you can create the directories/folders within MATLAB if you're unsure of how to do it otherwise.
-To create a folder, in the "Current Directory" window (left of the command window if using the default view), click on the down-arrow to the right of the bluish circular icon and a pop-down list will appear in which you can select "New Folder" (click on images below to see screenshot).
+You can create the directories/folders within MATLAB if you're unsure of how to do it otherwise.
+To create a folder, in the "Current Folder" window (left of the command window if using the default view), click on the down-arrow to the right of the bluish circular icon and a pop-down list will appear in which you can select "New Folder" (click on images below to see screenshot).